ji-zai/personal-site/content/essays/seek-truth.md

 (TODO: share that you're working on a company, and I'm forced to go through this thinking to ensure that this is a company that does great work, and lasts for centuries.)

 ---

+Therefore, if you don't train your ability to seek truth, you're not maximizing your potential to do all that you want to do, and be all that you want to be.